 Curious about the history of Thunder Bay, local businesses, schools, or even your house?
 Are you researching your family tree?
 The local history and genealogy collections at the Thunder Bay Public Library have been in development since the early 1900s.
 The collections include everything from newspapers on microfilm (dating back to 1875), city directories, maps, rare books, and photographs.

 The library also has helpful pathfinders to assist locating the information you are after with our social notices and obituary indexes.
 You can browse these indexes as well as other virtual historical resources online.
+You can also choose to access these resources in person at the Brodie Resource Library.

 Indexes